SaaS SEO: Boost Your Software’s Online Visibility

 Do not be afraid of low-volume keywords.
 Even if you concentrate on five separate keywords, each with a search volume of ten, you now have a total search volume of fifty.

-Competitors may be focused on a single keyword with a volume of 50, but if you publish five very well-targeted pieces of content, one of them may really rank for variants of these keywords, and you could also grab these higher-volume keywords in the process.
+Competitors may be focused on a single keyword with a volume of 50, but if you publish five very well-targeted pieces of content, one of them may rank for variants of these keywords.
+You could also grab these higher-volume keywords in the process.

 Step 8: Execute Your SaaS SEO Strategy Fully

-On-page SEO should never be underestimated.
-To implement your SaaS SEO strategy, use the following technique, often known as the 70/20/10 rule:
+On-page SEO is crucial.
+To implement your SaaS SEO strategy, follow the 70/20/10 rule:

-• 70% – The vast majority of your outcomes will be generated by on-page SEO combined with your content strategy.
+• 70% of your results come from on-page SEO and content strategy.

 Content Marketing for SaaS Companies